hashicorp/nomad/website/source/docs/commands/read-write.html.md

 then they will overwrite it, otherwise the values in stdin will overwrite the command line values.

-In addition to reading full JSON objects, Vault can read just a JSON value.
+In addition to reading full JSON objects, Nomad can read just a JSON value.
 The example below is also identical to the previous example.

 ```